martinmathurine/martinmathurine/README.md

 <h3>Work in Progress: ⚒️</h3>

 - PowerShell Automation
-- KQL
 - Security Engineer Labs
-- SOC Labs
+- KQL x SOC Labs

 <!--
 **martinmathurine/martinmathurine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.